 Want to stay active on your Dallas trip?
 Join in on one of the fitness events at Klyde Warren Park, from yoga to boot camps.
 Bring your pooches for a run in My Best Friend’s Park, the on-site dog park at the southwest corner of Pearl Street and Woodall Rodgers Freeway.
 Or let the kids expand their minds and burn off some energy at the playground at Sheila and Jody Grant Children’s Park.

-If you’re lucky, you may be able to catch a special event on your Klyde Warren Park visit, including live music performances.
+If you’re lucky, you may be able to catch a special event during your visit to Klyde Warren Park, including live music performances.
 Check out the park’s official events calendar to see what’s coming up.

 The Sixth Floor Museum at Dealey Plaza